runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_3/README.md

 results.

-The K tool provides a predicate `isKResult`, which is automatically defined as we add syntactic constructs to KResult (in fact the K tool defines such predicates for all syntactic categories, which are used, for example, as rule side conditions to check user-declared variable memberships, such as `V:Val` stating that `V` belongs to `Val`).
+The K tool provides a predicate `isKResult`, which is automatically defined as we add syntactic constructs to `KResult` (in fact the K tool defines such predicates for all syntactic categories, which are used, for example, as rule side conditions to check user-declared variable memberships, such as `V:Val` stating that `V` belongs to `Val`).

-The kompile tool, depending upon what it is requested to do, changes the reversible heating/cooling rules corresponding to evaluation strategy definitions (e.g., those corresponding to strictness attributes) to avoid non-termination.
-For example, when one is interested in obtaining an executable model of the language (which is the default compilation mode of kompile), then heating is performed only when the to-be-pulled syntactic fragment is not a result, and the corresponding cooling only when the to-be-plugged fragment is a result.
+The `kompile` tool, depending upon what it is requested to do, changes the reversible heating/cooling rules corresponding to evaluation strategy definitions (e.g., those corresponding to strictness attributes) to avoid non-termination.
+For example, when one is interested in obtaining an executable model of the language (which is the default compilation mode of `kompile`), then heating is performed only when the to-be-pulled syntactic fragment is not a result, and the corresponding cooling only when the to-be-plugged fragment is a result.
 In this case, e.g., the heating/cooling rules for assignment are modified as follows:

-    X=A; => A ~> X=[];   when notBool isKResult(A)
+    X=A; => A ~> X=[];  requires notBool isKResult(A)
-    A ~> X=[]; => X=A;   when isKResult(A)
+    A ~> X=[]; => X=A;  requires isKResult(A)

 Note that non-termination of heating/cooling is avoided now.
 The only thing lost is the number of possible behaviors that a program can manifest, but this is irrelevant when all we want is one behavior.

-As will be discussed in the IMP++ tutorial, the heating/cooling rules are modified differently by kompile when we are interested in other aspects of the language definition, such us, for example, in a search-able model that comprises all program behaviors.
+As will be discussed in the IMP++ tutorial, the heating/cooling rules are modified differently by `kompile` when we are interested in other aspects of the language definition, such us, for example, in a search-able model that comprises all program behaviors.
 This latter model is obviously more general from a theoretical perspective, but, in practice, it is also slower to execute.
-The kompile tool strives to give you the best model of the language for the task you are interested in.
+The `kompile` tool strives to give you the best model of the language for the task you are interested in.

 ##### Can't Results be Inferred Automatically?

 This is a long story, but the short answer is: *No!*.
 Maybe in some cases it is possible, but we prefer to not attempt it in the K tool.
-For example, you may not want a stuck computation to count as a result, just because you forgot a semantic rule!
+For example, you most likely do not want a stuck computation to count as a result, just because you forgot a semantic rule that could reduce that stuck computation further!
 Besides, in our experience with defining large languages, it is quite useful to take your time and think of what the results of your language's computations are.
 This fact in itself may help you improve your overall language design.
 We typically do it at the same time with defining the evaluation strategies of our languages.

+Although in theory K could infer the results of your language as the stuck computations, based on our own experience we have deliberately decided to not provide this feature, in spite of requests from some users.
-So sorry: you currently do have to explicitly define your K results if you want to effectively use the K tool.
+So you currently do have to explicitly define your K results if you want to effectively use the K tool.
 Note, however, that theoretical definitions, not meant to be executed, need not worry about defining results (that's because in theory semantic rules apply *modulo* the reversible